rheaditi/GitWithPluralsight/hello.md

-HI!
+* HI!
 This is just some stuff and notes on what I learnt from git

-This line of text only appears in master branch as of now
+* This line of text only appears in both branches now

-## Learnt Stuff:-
+#Learnt Stuff:-

 git  add <path>
 	adds the contents of current path to the index